Former Alice Child Star Philip McKeon Dead at 55

 Hollywood is mourning the loss of a talented actor.

-Former child star Philip McKeon died Tuesday morning in Texas after battling a longtime illness, family spokesperson Jeff Ballard shared with People.
+Former child star Philip McKeon died Tuesday morning in Texas after battling a longtime illness, family spokesperson Jeff Ballard shared with E!
+News.
 He was 55.

 "We are all beyond heartbroken and devastated over Phil's passing," the family said in a statement.
 "His wonderful sense of humor, kindness and loyalty will be remembered by all who crossed his path in life."